 authorized a successful trial of Design-Build bidding – all three initial projects

 earned national recognition.
-With expanded permission, MoDOT completed eight Design-Build projects with five more to follow.
+With expanded permission, MoDOT completed ten Design-Build projects with more to follow.